Topics included in this article:

 You can differentiate these from Rhombus cameras because "Third-Party" will be displayed in place of a serial number.

-You can set a policy, use AI analytics, and share a stream as you would with other Rhombus cameras.
+- You can apply an alert policy, use AI analytics, and share a stream as you would with other Rhombus cameras.

 Note: You cannot set a static IP address, as the Relay Core is the IP address.